serain/serain.github.io/_posts/2018-12-30-effective-security-pipeline.markdown

 layout: post
 title: "Effective Security Pipeline"
 date: 2018-12-30T23:03:25+00:00
-author: serain
+author: alxk
 sitemap: false
 keywords: "devsecops pipeline docker security"
 description: "Building an effective DevSecOps pipeline to catch security issues both during development and continuously in production."
 ---

-# Effective Security Pipelines
+# Effective Security Pipeline

 In this post we'll walk through the main components of a DevSecOps Continuous Integration pipeline.
 This will allow us to catch security issues both during development and on a continuous basis in production.